Lex45x/ops-bro/docs/README.md

 Types are not defined in the configuration, but are implicitly used to understand the logic under configuration.
 A list of types are presented as sub-header entries.

 ### Event
-Event has name and Data object adn represent an message about system state change.
+Event has name and Data object and represent a message about the system state change.

 ### Request
 Inside the request object there are three properties:
 * `query` - contains all query parameters
-* `body` - contains actual request body
+* `body` - contains json representation of the request body
 * `headers` - contains request headers

 ### Event Context